danielcav/ML_Project1/README.md

   * __run.py__ is the main script that was used to generate our predictions.
   * __helpers.py__ regroups basic functions for .csv importation and generation.
   * __data.zip__ .csv files regrouping different data sets used for the prediction and the submission.
+Unzip the file before running the program.
 ### The prediction
   To get a final prediction of 73.7%, we used Ridge Regression method with a lambda = 10^-9.
   We applied some data processing beforehand, performed a polynomial feature augmentation without cross-interactions and split the data.
+  The results are stored in a file called __Final_submission.csv__.

 You can achieve the same results by running the script in __run.py__.